AdaThink-Med: Optimizing Inference-Time Compute for Medical Reasoning via Uncertainty Quantification: Conclusion

 \section{Conclusion}

 In this paper, we propose \textbf{AdaThink-Med}, an Uncertainty-Guided adaptive thinking framework designed to improve the efficiency of medical large language models.
 By dynamically shaping output lengths based on problem difficulty, AdaThink-Med effectively reduces redundant reasoning while maintaining competitive accuracy.
 Furthermore, we propose a data selection strategy that identifies high-quality reasoning and non-reasoning samples, enabling efficient training with significantly fewer data.
-Extensive experiments across six medical reasoning benchmarks demonstrate that AdaThink-Med achieves state-of-the-art overall performance under the trade-off between efficiency and accuracy, and reveals an emergent phenomenon where ``thinking'' and ``non-thinking'' modes naturally arise.
-Our current approach relies on output entropy derived from model-generated samples, which may be sensitive to the quality and diversity of candidate outputs; future work will explore more robust uncertainty estimation techniques and broader clinical validation.
+Extensive experiments across six medical reasoning benchmarks demonstrate that AdaThink-Med achieves state-of-the-art overall performance under the trade-off between efficiency and accuracy, and produces a clear ``thinking'' vs.\ ``non-thinking'' mode separation within a single model as a direct consequence of our reward design, eliminating the need for external routers or classifiers used by prior pipeline approaches.
+We further discuss key limitations and promising future directions in Appendix~\ref{app:limitations}.